muffato/muffato.github.io/cv.md

 annotating gene structures in eukaryotic genomic DNA.
 This was a pivotal experience that steered my life towards bioinformatics.

+_Jun 2005 to Aug 2005_

+I improved the user interface of Exogean, a tool for annotating gene structures in eukaryotic genomic DNA.
+This experience was pivotal in steering my career toward bioinformatics.

 ## Contractor - Cost-analysis tool for electronics manufacturers

 _2005_

-Conception of a new software to analyse and manage costs for electronics manufacturers (project & product visualisation, resources management).
+Designed a software tool to analyse and manage costs for electronics manufacturers (project and product visualisation, resource management).

 ## Personal project - 3D renderer

 _2002 to 2003_

-I implemented a 3D renderer from scratch, i.e. without using any libraries such as OpenGL.
-The program is able to render (project) 3D objects onto a plane as raster images, including colours & transparency, but also lightings and shadings.
-It was all written in C++.
+Implemented a 3D renderer from scratch (without OpenGL or similar libraries).
+The program renders 3D objects to raster images, including colour, transparency, lighting, and shading.
+It was written in C++.

-I also know about ray-tracing, BSP trees, Bezier curves, B-splines.
+Also familiar with ray tracing, BSP trees, Bézier curves, and B-splines.

 ## Personal project - JPEG encoder/decoder

 _2001 to 2002_

-I implemented a JPEG encoder/decoder from scratch, i.e. without using any libraries, only reading the documentation of the compression algorithm.
+Implemented a JPEG encoder/decoder from scratch, based solely on the compression algorithm documentation.

-I also wrote a reader / writer for the BMP file format, and a library to manipulate, transform, and apply effects to images.
+Also wrote a BMP reader/writer and a library to manipulate, transform, and apply effects to images.

 # Certifications and training